MSClark/my-sick-fits/notes/springNotes.md

 ```
 to ask spring for an instance of the loginservice class.
 This is an example of the IOC.
 Service could be an interface
+- @Autowired vs @Inject - autowired is a spring specific annotation and inject is a java annotation

+### Injection
+can be done by
+- setter injection
+- constructor injection - best type
+- field injection

 ## Basic annotations
 if bean is handling business logic use `@Service`